skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

 ```
 The description of the exercise is written as standard text, the code of your solution is put in R code chunks.
 RTutor recognizes lines in the exercise description that start with a) or ii) etc. as a "part" of an exercise and will use this information in the automatically generated messages from tests and hints.

-You can already generate an empty problem set from this simple solution file by calling `create.ps` (see step 3 of part I).
+You can already generate an empty problem set from this simple solution file by running Ctrl-Alt-R (see step 3 of part I).
 In the empty problem set file, each chunk of R code will be replaced by a chunk of the form
 ```
     ```{r }
     # enter your code here ...